 The Misconception of Annihilation

 The Greek word apollumi for “destroy” is the only Greek word translated “lost.”
 Interpreting this word only as “annihilation” or “extinction” would eliminate the word “lost” from the New Testament.
+Furthermore, interpreting the word as “annihilate” is preferential and would dismiss the general meaning of the word, its flexibility, and its context.
 What would be the results of such interpretation?

 - This term refers to that which is lost and saved — not annihilated and saved (Matt 18:11; John 6:12; 17:12; 18:9).